Squash-16933/VentilatorProject-frontend/README.md

 To watch Sass for changes and compile them, run `npm watch-sass`.

+To watch Babel for changes and compile them, run `npm watch-js`.

 ### Troubleshooting
 If `npm foo` doesn't work, try `npm run foo`.